Stansfield Hall Church of England | Methodist Church Primary School

 How will the school prepare and support my child when joining Stansfield Hall or through their transition to their next stage of education?

-When pupils have identified SEND before they start our school, we work with the people and agencies that already know them and use the information already available to identify what their SEN will be in our school setting.
+When pupils have identified SEND before they start our school, we work with the people and agencies that already know them and use the information already available to identify what their SEND will be in our school setting.
 We have a transition program for all children starting school.
 Parents and children are invited to play and stay visits during the Summer Term before they start school.
 Your child, if particularly worried or anxious, will be offered extra transition visits and opportunities to meet their new class teacher.
 Parents and children are more than welcome to look around school at any time to see what excellent provision we offer and whether you feel we can meet the needs of your child.

 At our school we have good relationships with local secondary school.
-Our Year 6 Teacher / SENCO contacts the secondary school SENCO and a meeting is arranged prior to transition so that any necessary information can be shared.
+Our Year 6 Teacher / SENCO contacts the secondary school SENDCO and a meeting is arranged prior to transition so that any necessary information can be shared.
 Parents are invited to these meetings also.
-The secondary school SENCO or a Learning Mentor will attend the meeting.
-Where children have Statements / EHC plans in the place, the SENCO from the high school will be invited to attend year 6 review meetings.
+The secondary school SENDCO or a Learning Mentor will attend the meeting.
+Where children have Statements / EHC plans in the place, the SENDCO from the high school will be invited to attend year 6 review meetings.
 Secondary schools send representatives to come into school to talk to their potential new pupils.
 Children will get the opportunity to spend a day in their new schools/settings so that they become familiar with their new environment.
 If your child particularly worried or anxious, they will be offered extra transition visits to familiarise themselves with the routines of their new school.
 Transition visits are most successful and beneficial particularly when your child is going into Secondary school.
 Relevant paper work is guaranteed to be passed on to them and they are made aware of any special requirements, both educationally and pastorally.

 How will my child be included in activities outside the classroom including school trips?